 Ingredients

-Flour: all-purpose flour is what you need here.
-If you want to make a gluten-free biscuit, replace all-purpose flour with corn starch or rice flour.
+- All-purpose flour: To make a gluten-free biscuit, replace all-purpose flour with cornstarch or rice flour.

-Potato starch: you can switch it for corn starch if you prefer.
+- Potato starch: You can switch it to corn starch.

-Raspberry jam: choose to use a homemade or a store-bought raspberry jam.
-If you are not a fan of seeds, please, use a seedless raspberry jam.
-You can also replace it with another fruit jam if you desire.
+- Raspberry jam: Use a homemade or store-bought raspberry jam.
+If you do not like seeds, please use a seedless raspberry jam.
+You can also replace it with another fruit jam.

-Gelatin sheets: use gelatin sheets with a strength of 200 bloom.
-To substitute sheet gelatin in the recipe, use 8 g of powdered gelatin and ¼ cup (60 ml) of cold water.
+- Gelatin sheets with a strength of 200 bloom.
+To substitute leaves of gelatine in the recipe, use 8 g of powdered gelatin and ¼ cup (60 ml) of cold water.

-Cake glaze or neutral topping: it is optional, but if you make the cake in advance, you will need to brush the dessert with a cake glaze to prevent it from drying out.
+- Cake glaze or neutral topping is optional, but if you make the cake in advance, you will need to brush the dessert with a clear glaze to prevent it from drying out.

 How to make Charlotte Royale